-This is the result I got using Raya Pro to blend the two exposures (move the slider to see the difference):
+This is the result I got using Raya Pro to blend the two exposures:

 Here you can buy Raya Pro.
-I also recommend the video course to learn how to use it.
+I also recommend the video series to learn how to use it.
 You’ll find much more advanced techniques that will allow you to get even better results.

 If you want to try selling your pictures don’t miss my guide.